 - There are surviving grandchildren of at least two deceased children

-Aside from some states like Texas, California does not recognize common law marriages as legitimate for its residents.
+Aside from some states, California does not recognize common law marriages as legitimate for its residents.
 However, if you’ve received a common law marriage in another state or nation, California may recognize it and your pursuant inheritance rights.
 These matters are not guaranteed, though, and are ultimately left up to the courts.

 Children in California Inheritance Laws